Astray909/SYSC3303-Project/README.md

 The goal of this project is to provide an implementation of an elevator control system and simulator.
 The system is made up of a scheduler, an elevator simulation and a simulation of the floors.

+## Prerequisites

+* JDK 8, although later version should work as well
+* Eclipse, the code is stored as a eclipse project
+* ---- for UML diagrams

+## Running the tests

+* ---

+## Start the control system manually

+* ---

 ## Authors

 * **Hassan Yusuf** - [almasrur](https://github.com/almasrur)